Low elevation, debris in drains responsible for flash floods - NewsBreak

 Guard tower struck by lightning, catches fire at Logan County Correctional Center

-LINCOLN (25 News Now) - Lightning struck the guard tower at Logan County Correctional Center in Lincoln igniting a fire there as storms pounded parts of Central Illinois Monday morning.
-Prison staffers safely evacuated the tower even as flames tore through the roof about 9:50 a.m., according to a post...
+LINCOLN (Heart of Illinois ABC) - Lightning struck the guard tower at Logan County Correctional Center in Lincoln igniting a fire there as storms pounded parts of Central Illinois Monday morning.
+Prison staffers safely evacuated the tower even as flames tore through the roof about 9:50 a.m., according to a...

 Central Illinois Proud

-Note: UPDATE (11:18 a.m.) — Illinois Route 29 has reopened for normal traffic.
-ROME, Ill.
-(WMBD) — City of Peoria officials said a crash has temporarily closed Illinois Route 29 at E. Stevenson Avenue Wednesday.
-Drivers are encouraged to find an alternative route at this time.